ntheile/Hot-Towel-Mobile/readme.md

 Then configure the `config.xml` to use them in the build

-mmenu plugin - custom binding handler
+Custom binding handler - mmenu plugin
 -------------------------------------
 To get the jquery.mmenu plugin to work, a durandal custom binding handler was created in
 `services/binding-handlers.js`.
 This file is loaded at app start in main.js.